How To Install Apache web server on Debian 11

 Conclusion

-At this point, you learn how to install the Apache web server on Debian 11.
-You also learn about the Apache management process and setting up Apache virtual hosts.
+At this point, you have learned to install the Apache web server on Debian 11.
+You also learned about the Apache management process and set up the Apache virtual hosts.